johnwargo/tessel_weather_station/readme.md

 ---------------------
 On startup, the Tessel board will automatically attempt a connection to the last Wi-Fi access point it used.
 Unfortunately, if it cannot connect to that access point, it will not try again.
 So, if the device isn't working as expected, and you think it's the network connection, you'll need to remove power from the Tessel board then reconnect it to let it try the Wi-Fi connection again.

 The device's IP address is assigned by your network router; if you replace your router, or get a new ISP, the network settings on the device may change.
 If this happens, or if you suspect this has happend, you'll need to use the `T2 run server.js` command to execute the server.js command interactively to see what IP address the device is using then change your browser shortcut accordingly.

+The Tessel doesn't have a real-time clock (RTC), so there's no guarantee that the temp upload will happen on the correct minute interval.
+The Tessel board's clock is set to the development system's clock when code is pushed to the device, but run running stand-alone, it might not have the right time.

 Revision History
 ---------------------